 - miscellaneous associated works including landscaping, retaining structures and pipe bridges.

-United Civil also undertook construction work on the first and second stages of the overall scheme.
+These works took two years to complete.
+We also undertook construction work on the first and second stages of the overall scheme.